gnosis/GECO/Proposals/jiffy.md

 2. Feb 28 2019 - Implementing meta tx and dagger support
 3. Mar 30 2019 - Implementing burner wallet support, git integration and finishing up.

+## Category

+We would most probably lie on the `dapp usability` side .
+We will allow users to interact with multiple contracts without a custom frontend thus lowering the barrier to create a proper usable product , developers just have to write contracts now!